Robert Kraft maintains not guilty on prostitution charge, seeks jury trial, lawyers say

 Kraft, 77, was one of at least 25 people charged in February as part of a monthslong human trafficking investigation that police at the time said spanned from China to Florida.

-Last week, Kraft and 14 other defendants joined a motion seeking to block release of any video evidence connected to charges they solicited prostitution at the spa.
+Last week, Kraft and 14 other defendants joined a motion seeking to block the release of any video evidence connected to the charges they solicited prostitution at the spa.

 Kraft allegedly visited the spa twice on the same weekend in January, and investigators said he was seen on surveillance video with a spa worker on both days.

-In addition to the request by defendants to block release of video evidence, Florida prosecutors last week offered Kraft and around two dozen other men in the case a pretrial deal that would drop charges against them of soliciting prostitution at a massage parlor.
+Florida prosecutors last week offered Kraft and around two dozen other men in the case a pretrial deal that would drop charges against them of soliciting prostitution at the massage parlor.

 The pretrial deal is part of a deferred prosecution program sometimes offered to first-time offenders who are willing to concede the state would have been able to prove their guilt.

-Under the proposed deal, Kraft and the others charged with solicitation in the Orchids of Asia probe would have their charges dropped in exchange for their conceding that they would have been found guilty, completing 100 hours of community service per charge, taking an education course on prostitution, undergoing a screening for sexually transmitted diseases, and paying $5,000 per charge.
+Under the proposed deal, Kraft and the others would have their charges dropped in exchange for their conceding that they would have been found guilty, completing 100 hours of community service per charge, taking an education course on prostitution, undergoing a screening for sexually transmitted diseases, and paying $5,000 per charge.

-Each defendant would also have to provide a statement detailing what happened in the Orchids of Asia massage parlor room.
+Each defendant would also have to provide a statement detailing what happened in the massage parlor room.

 NBC News reached out to Kraft’s lawyers for comment Tuesday but did not immediately hear back.
 His lawyers have yet to comment publicly about the offered pretrial deal.